alex-snezhko/hopper/docs/3-middleware.md

 ])

-// middlewares can also be applied "globally" to all routes Hopper.serveWithSettings([Hopper.GlobalMiddleware(withLogging)], [
+// middlewares can also be applied "globally" to all routes Hopper.serveWithMiddleware(withLogging, [
   // ...
 ])
 ```

 ## Variables
-Both requests and responses have the capability to contain "variables", primarily for use by middlewares to pass arbitrary data down to their child handlers or vice versa; this is very powerful mechanism for extending Hopper, as it can enable a great degree of abstraction for request handlers.
+Both requests and responses have the capability to contain "variables", primarily for use by middlewares to pass arbitrary data down to their child handlers or vice versa.
+This is a useful mechanism for extending Hopper, as it can enable additional degrees of abstraction for request handlers.

 For example, let's say we have built a library for parsing strings into XML objects, and we want our request handlers to handle XML data.
 Rather than including all of the parsing logic in each request handler, we can have middleware pass down the XML-parsed data to our handlers.
 ```